 Each Pilates class can be quite different depending on the level of the clients in the class and the target aim.
 Depending on the intensity of the class the speed will vary also.
 Control and alignment can often be lost when the movements are performed at a fast pace.
 Often slowing down the movements will intensify the exercise and you will be able to pinpoint specific muscles especially the smaller and deeper muscles that we often focus on in Pilates.
 However, once the exercise is perfected you are able to increase the speed of the exercise to further challenge your body if desired.

 Most certainly not!
 Many people will find their way into a Pilates class after an injury and use it as a rehab class to get their body back into full motion.
 But that doesn’t mean that Pilates is just for elderly people!
 Pilates is a wonderful work out that moves your body in all plane of movements and can be tailored to suit the individual.
 The younger you start Pilates the better!

-“I won’t do Pilates because I’m not flexible”
+“I can’t do Pilates because I’m not flexible”